-Budget and a Cash Flow Forecast, what's the Difference
+Budget and Cash Flow Forecast - What's the Difference?

 This is the time of year all businesses should be preparing budgets and cash flow forecasts.
 The preparation of these is essential - the reason being that unless you know your anticipated income and associated expenditure, along with the peaks and troughs of your flow of cash, you will find it difficult to successfully manage your business, be it a business that owns one rental property or a large multinational corporation.

 To put it simply, a budget is an itemised summary of likely income and expenses for a given period, usually twelve months in advance.
 It is typically created using a spreadsheet, and it provides a tangible, organised, and easily understood breakdown of how much money you have coming in and how much is going out.
 It’s an invaluable tool to help you prioritise your spending and manage your money—no matter how much or how little you have.

 On the other hand, a cash flow forecast is an estimate of the timing and amounts of cash inflows and outflows over a specific period, usually twelve months.
 A cash flow forecast shows if a business needs to borrow, how much, when, and how it will repay the loan.
 The cash flow forecast is also called cash flow budget or cash flow projection.

 Difference Between a Budget and a Cash Flow Forecast

 The difference between a budget and a cash flow forecast is that the budget will show expected income and expenditure for a full twelve-month period, whereas the cash flow forecast will break down month by month when you expect the money to actually be spent or received.

 If you pay a single annual insurance premium, the cash flow will show the full amount in the month that the premium is to be paid, not an average monthly amount.

 If your total annual rent is, for example, $24,000 but you pay it in twelve monthly instalments, your budget will show your annual rent cost of $24,000 but your cash flow will show it as $2,000 spent every month.